-A. The board shall collect the following fees:

-1. licensure application, license and seal-\$200;

-2. out of state licensure application, license, and seal-\$300;

-3. provisional licensure application and license-\$100;

-4. out of state provisional licensure application and license-\$150;

-5. application for appraisal, board-approved supervisor, and other specialty areas-\$100;

-6. application for change/additional board-approved supervisor-\$50;

-7. application for expedited review-\$55;

-8. renewal of license-\$170;

-9. renewal of provisional license-\$85;

-10. renewal of appraisal, board-approved supervisor, and other specialty areas-\$50;
+- A. The board shall collect the following fees: - 1. licensure application, license and seal-\$200; - 2. out of state licensure application, license, and seal-\$300; - 3. provisional licensure application and license-\$100; - 4. out of state provisional licensure application and license-\$150; - 5. application for appraisal, board-approved supervisor, and other specialty areas-\$100; - 6. application for change/additional board-approved supervisor-\$50; - 7. application for expedited review-\$60; - 8. renewal of license-\$170; - 9. renewal of provisional license-\$85; - 10. renewal of appraisal, board-approved supervisor, and other specialty areas-\$50;

-11. late fee for renewal of license-\$55;

-12. late fee for renewal of provisional license-\$55;

-13. late fee for renewal of appraisal, board-approved supervisor, and other specialty areas-\$25;

-14. reissue of license duplicate-\$25;

-15. copy of file-\$25;

-16. copy of any documents-cost incurred.

-B. Late fees will be incurred the day after a licensee's designated renewal deadline (no grace period).
+- 11. late fee for licensure application-\$60; - 12. late fee for renewal of provisional license-\$60; - 13. late fee for renewal of appraisal, board-approved supervisor, and other specialty area-\$28; - 14. reissue of license duplicate-\$25; - 15. name change on records-\$25; - 16. copy of file-\$25; - 17. copy of any documents-cost incurred. - 18. failure of notification-\$50. - B. Late fees will be incurred the day after a licensee's designated renewal deadline (no grace period).
 No part of any fee shall be refundable under any conditions.
-The renewal shall be deemed timely when:

-1. the renewal is delivered on or before the due date; or

-2. the renewal is postmarked and mailed on or before the due date.
+The renewal shall be deemed timely when: - 1. the renewal is delivered on or before the due date: or - 2. the renewal is postmarked and mailed on or before the due date.
 The timeliness of the mailing shall be shown only by an official United States postmark or by official receipt or certificate from the United States Postal Service made at the time of mailing which indicates the date thereof.
-For purpose of this Section, "by mail" applies only to the United States Postal Service.

-C. The board may assess and collect fines in an amount not to exceed \$500 for violations of Chapter 9 and rules promulgated by the board.

-D. Senate Concurrent Resolution 104 of the Regular Session of the Louisiana Legislature suspended certain state law provisions relative to continuing education, annual applications, and/or annual payment of licensing fees for individuals on "active military service."

-E. Licensees who are placed on active duty status shall immediately notify the board of such status, and provide documentation of same, and shall likewise promptly notify the board, and provide documentation of the cessation of active duty status.
+For purpose of this Section, "by mail" applies only to the United States Postal Service. - C. The board may assess and collect fines in an amount not to exceed \$500 for violations of Chapter 9 and rules promulgated by the board. - D. Senate Concurrent Resolution 104 of the Regular Session of the Louisiana Legislature suspended certain state law provisions relative to continuing education, annual applications, and/or annual payment of licensing fees for individuals on "active military service." - E. Licensees who are placed on active duty status shall immediately notify the board of such status, and provide documentation of same, and shall likewise promptly notify the board, and provide documentation of the cessation of active duty status.
 Licensees with questions concerning the continued applicability of the resolution should contact the board office.
-AUTHORITY NOTE: Promulgated in accordance with R.S.
-37:1101-1123.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Licensed Professional Counselors Board of Examiners, LR 29:136 (February 2003), amended LR 29:2783 (December 2003), LR 39:1790 (July 2013), LR 41:723 (April 2015), amended by the Department of Health, Licensed Professional Counselors Board of Examiners LR 45:437 (March 2019), LR 49:1087 (June 2023).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Licensed Professional Counselors Board of Examiners, LR 29:136 (February 2003), amended LR 29:2783 (December 2003), LR 39:1790 (July 2013), LR 41:723 (April 2015), amended by the Department of Health, Licensed Professional Counselors Board of Examiners LR 45:437 (March 2019).